gem870/Smart_Store/README.md

 ---

 ### GitHub Action
-For fast look up, use GitHub Action and run the 66 Google Test suite with results printed on the console
+For fast lookup, use GitHub Action and run the 66 Google Test suite with results printed on the console
 by click: [Run Smart_Store Output App](https://github.com/gem870/Smart_Store/actions/runs/16735506400/job/47373371062)

 ## Feature Matrix